Don Pyke, Senior Coach

 Playing awards: SANFL premiership player at Central District (2003, 2004, 2007, 2008, 2009, 2010) including four as captain, Magarey Medal 2004, Central District captain and/or co-captain 2007-2015, Central District best and fairest 2004 & 2009, Bob Quinn Medal as best afield in SANFL Anzac Day clash 2003, 2004, 2008 & 2011, State Game representative for South Australia 2003, 2008, 2012, 2013, 2014 & 2015 (captain from 2012 onwards), Awarded Life Membership at Central District 2011

-Coaching career: Development Coach at Adelaide 2015 – current
+Coaching career: Development Coach (defence) at Adelaide 2016 – current

 Did you know …?
 Thomas was Adelaide's first pick in the 2002 Rookie Draft but did not play a game in the tri-colours.